zcaceres/MPC/Student-Handbook/StudentHandbook.md

 Everything that you want to accomplish should be prepared as part of these three to six courses.
 Remember that a course could have multiple components that you can fill with a variety of projects or activities.

+###General Rules of UFM
+Please familiarize yourself with the [general rules](https://www.ufm.edu/index.php/Reglamento_General) of Universidad Francisco Marroquín.

+The most important rules for the MPC appear in sections XVI. and XVII.

 ###Grade Point Averages and Academic Distinctions
 To receive a grade point average, students in the MPC must have at least three courses (or a minimum of 80% of their courses if more than three are taken) evaluated by letter grade (nota literal) <i>every semester</i> that they are in the MPC.
 This is a general rule of UFM.